awslabs/typecart/README.md

 ## Run

-typeCart takes as input two Dafny files, and generates the analysis results into a folder.
+typeCart takes as input two Dafny files or folders, and generates the analysis results into a folder.
 Following is the command to run the `complex` example and output the result into the `tmp` folder:

 ```shell